 While parents took a break with a small glass of Rakomelo (local raki mixed with honey), Hara took our kids for a refreshing ice cream which put all of us in an excellent mood!
 (Mom still thanks you, Hara…)

 Our last visit that morning was the one I’d been waiting for.
 A while ago, I came across an article about a very special person.
-Inside an old venetian house in the old town, Giorgos Hatziparaschos the last traditional phyllo master in town, has been making ultra-thin phyllo pastry by hand since the times of the II World War.
+Inside a Venetian house in the old town, Giorgos Hatziparaschos the last traditional phyllo master in town has been making ultra-thin phyllo pastry by hand since the times of the II World War.